Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/mem_access.md

 func int MEM_ReadByte (var int adr) {};
 ```

-- `adr` - memory address to read
+- `adr` - memory address to read from
-- `return` - byte if the address is correct
+- `return` - byte value if the address is correct

 ### MEM_ReadIntArray
 Reads int from the array at the `arrayAddress`.